TheRealAnonymous008/quartz/content/details/psychology/Symbolism.md

 # Archetypal Symbols
 ## Nature and Religion
 * Most of what is found in [[Religion and Mysticism]] can be said to be archetypal
-	* Mythical beasts that are amalgamations of animal features indicate the beast has *pluralistic aspects* based on these animals (i.e., half human half animal indicates a mix of anima instinct and human intellect.l)
+	* Mythical beasts that are amalgamations of animal features indicate the beast has *pluralistic aspects* based on these animals (i.e., half human half animal indicates a mix of anima instinct and human intellect.)
 		* Common is the idea of *woman as temptress / evil* - embodied by sirens and harpies.
 		* Another common symbols is the dragon -- embodying *the unification of duality*, of both good and evil.
 		* *To triumph against the mythical beast is to triumph against evil.*